10 Jun 2020

 But they need to know local residents want it – that’s where you come in.
-We need communities to join together to convince their councils to adopt an ambitious climate action plan.
+We need communities to join together to convince their councils that an ambitious climate action plan is necessary in its own right but also will significantly contribute to Covid-19 recovery.
 The 50-point plan can be adapted to suit your area – after all, you know best what your community needs.

 And as more and more communities and councils take climate action across the UK, pressure will mount on the national government to do the same.
 So let’s get to it.

 How to use the plan